zadorozhko/LangSwitch/README.md

 - App icon now display current input language
 - Sound on switching by Fn/🌐
 - Sound on correction by ⌥/Option
-- Chec spelling and suggest corrections on right ⌥/Option
+- Check spelling and suggest corrections by right ⌥/Option
 - Sound on no suggestion available

 # In memory of Punto Switcher